Publication of Regulatory Actions

 • Issues a notice of reconsideration (PBSA, s.
 126).

-Per section 6 of this Administrative Process, the foregoing matters will be published on the CanLII website and in perpetuity on the BCFSA website.
+Per section 6 of this Administrative Process, the foregoing matters will be published on CanLII and in perpetuity on the BCFSA website.

 Real Estate Development Marketing